MiriamPeskowitz/FirstYear/notes.md

 gem 'sass-rails', '>= 3.2'

 4. How to start: I'm a user, someone just died, and I set up a page.
+Home page-- has logins.
+I lost someone I love.
+I'm a friend.
+They get different authorizations.
+R vs R/W/E/D
 	I sign up, login, name my friends.
 	Form also includes date of death, who it was, their email or text. start with user model